Frequently Asked Questions

 What is irreversible electroporation (IRE)?

-Irreversible electroporation (IRE) is a minimally invasive tumor ablation technique that uses short, high-voltage electrical pulses to create permanent nanopores in cell membranes, leading to cell death.
-Unlike thermal ablation methods, IRE preserves surrounding tissue structures like blood vessels and nerves, making it ideal for tumors near critical anatomy.
+Irreversible electroporation (IRE) is a non-thermal tumor ablation technique that uses short, high-voltage electrical pulses to permanently open cell membranes, causing cell death.
+Unlike thermal ablation (RFA, MWA), IRE preserves critical structures like blood vessels, nerves, and bile ducts, making it safer for tumors near vital anatomy.

 How does AI4Deep help with tumor ablation procedures?